 - Lime wedges

-- First do the spicy Morita salsa.
-Put the Morita chillis to soak in hot boiling water for 10 min.
-Then use two tomatoes and some of the water to blend the chillis in a blender, until getting a smooth sauce.
+First do the spicy Morita salsa.
+Put the Morita chilli to soak in hot boiling water for 10 min.
+Then use two tomatoes and some of the water to blend the chilli in a blender, until getting a smooth sauce.
 Set aside.